CellProfiler/CellProfiler-Analyst/docs/source/16_dimensionality_reduction.rst

   Dimensionality Reduction Tool

-Dimensionality reduction condenses large numbers of measuremnts into a more managable number of components, this can help to visualise results and identify clusters of objects and outliers.
+Dimensionality reduction condenses large numbers of measurements into a more managable number of components, this can help to visualise results and identify clusters of objects and outliers.

 To use the **Dimensionality Reduction Plot**, select a reduction method from the available choices and click